-One of the most interesting fact about the SBI Mutual Fund Schemes is that it has given returns of as much as 35 % in the past 1 year.
-SBI Mutual funds are known for their high returns and low risk factor.
+One of the most interesting facts about the SBI Mutual Fund Schemes is that it has given returns of as much as 35 % in the past 1 year.
+SBI Mutual funds are known for their high returns and low-risk factor.
 Many of its schemes have given very easy returns in the bygone year, which have overshadowed most asset classes, even bank deposits.

 All the contact information of SBIMF here: SBI Mutual Fund Customer Care

 Due to the impressive performance, we present Top schemes of SBI Mutual Fund, where you can invest small amounts like Rs.500-1000.
 We have included both debt & equity schemes.
 Given below are the Top Mutual Fund schemes by SBI:

 The SBI Magnum Equity has assets under management amounting to Rs.
 2131 crores.
 The 3-year returns of the fund have been approximately 11.
 47 % whereas the 5-year returns have been even greater at 15.69 %.
 SBI Magnum Equity has holdings in stocks like HDFC Bank, ICICI Bank, ITC and Reliance Industries.
 The fund also has many debt instruments inholdings along with some well-known government supported bonds.
 One can invest in the scheme with a small systematic investment plan (SIP) of Rs.
 500 with an initial SIP of Rs.
 1000.
 The NAV of the fund is Rs.
 92 in the growth plan and Rs 32.13 in the dividend option (September 2017).

 - SBI Banking & Financial Services Fund –